Kerr County License Hearing Guide

 Hardship/Restricted License in Texas

-- IID Requirement: The court may require you to install an Ignition Interlock Device (IID) on your vehicle as a condition of obtaining an occupational license.
+• Ignition Interlock Device (IID): Depending on the circumstances of your DUI, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an occupational license.

 Getting Your License Back